jima80525/markplates/README.md

 ### `import_function()`

-The `inport_function` function will search the source file and include only the specified function.
+The `import_function` function will search the source file and include only the specified function.
 If there are multiple functions with the same name in the source_file, only the first will be included (and you shouldn't have multiple functions with the same name anyway!).

 Whitespace following the function will not be included.